marczz/mzlinux_pages/system/backup.md

 -    <a name="borg"></a>[Borg](https://github.com/borgbackup/borg/)
     is a fork of <a name="attic"></a>[Attic](https://github.com/jborg/attic/)
     which has no commit since 2015.
-    Borg is a deduplicating backup program, written in Python > 3.2.
+    Borg is a deduplicating backup program, written in Python.
     The main features of Borg _and previously Attic_ are:
     -   __Space efficient storage__: Each file is split into a number of variable length chunks and only chunks that have never been